folio-org/okapi/doc/guide.md

 ### Security

 The security model consists of two parts: User authentication and authorization.
-Most of the work is left for separate modules, but Okapi has some facilities to support these.
+Most of the work is left for separate modules, but the Okapi core has some facilities to support these.

 #### Authentication